GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	When not set, defaults to the plugin's data directory.

 remote.NAME.url
-:	Address of the remote server to push to.
+:	Address of the remote server to fetch from.
 Multiple URLs may be
 	specified within a single remote block, listing different destinations which share the same settings.
-Assuming sufficient threads in the thread pool, Gerrit pushes to all URLs in parallel, using one thread per URL.
+Assuming sufficient threads in the thread pool, Gerrit fetchs from all URLs in parallel, using one thread per URL.

 	Within each URL value the magic placeholder `${name}` is